John Brennan Crutchley: Incarceration and death

 Writing about the case in 1992, Ressler predicted that Crutchley's "25 to life" sentence would result in release as soon as 1998.
 In fact, Crutchley was released two years earlier than that.
-After serving eleven years of his sentence, Crutchley was released on August 8, 1996, from Union Correctional Institution in Rainford for good behavior.
+After serving eleven years of his sentence, Crutchley was released on August 8, 1996, from Union Correctional Institution in Raiford for good behavior.
 Officials in Bridgeport, West Virginia, where his mother lived, did not want him, nor did authorities in Malabar and Melbourne.
 Therefore, Crutchley was transferred to the Orlando Probation and Restitution Center, a halfway house.
 Less than a day later, Crutchley was arrested for violating his parole after testing positive for marijuana.
 Even though he denied smoking marijuana saying that inmates blew marijuana smoke in his face, prosecutors in the subsequent trial showed him confessing to a corrections inspector that he smoked the substance because he was nervous about his impending release and he was aware of the relaxing effects of cannabis.

 This violation of his parole resulted in a sentence of life imprisonment to be imposed on January 31, 1997, under the "three strikes law".
 This was his third conviction; the first two were for the kidnapping and the rape of the Malabar hitchhiker.
 Crutchley was placed in solitary confinement when it was discovered that he had thirteen body piercings on his genitals, which was in violation of prison rules.